-5 Healing Herbs To Use Regularly
+5 Healing Herbs

 Plants contain the nourishing power of the sun.
 They convert light into life through photosynthesis.

 Herbs are derived from various parts of plants.
 In Ayurveda, herbs are considered special foods, that eliminate excesses and strengthen deficiencies in the body and mind.
 Unlike synthetic drugs, they are mild and have no side effects when used correctly.
-Even if herbs are misused, the liver is quickly able to eliminate any residues from the system.
+When herbs are misused, the liver is quickly able to eliminate any residues from the system.

-Herbs tend to be much safer and stronger when combined with other herbs that promote and harmonise their respective action.
+Herbs tend to be much safer and stronger when combined with other herbs that promote and harmonize their respective action.
 This results in a much greater therapeutic effect than just taking one herb alone.
 For this reason Ayurvedic herbs are generally prescribed in combinations or formulas.
 However, there are a few exceptions.

 The herbs described in this post are safe and effective when used individually and for extended periods of time.
 It is always recommended to consult a qualified Ayurvedic Practitioner or Doctor before you start taking any herbs for prolonged periods of time.